awegroup/template-python/README_dev.md

 2. Create a branch from this issue, from the branch source: `develop`
 3. Use provided cmds to checkout this branch locally
 4. --- Implement your new feature---
+5. git add, git commit (with # to current Issue number), git push
-5. Use a pull-request to merge and close this issue
+6. Use a pull-request to merge and close this issue
-6. Once merged, delete this feature branch
+7. Once merged, delete this feature branch
-7. Update branch information locally using `git fetch --prune`, pull in new info `git pull origin develop` and delete branch locally using `git branch -d <enter branch name>`
+8. Update branch information locally using `git fetch --prune`, pull in new info `git pull origin develop` and delete branch locally using `git branch -d <enter branch name>`
-8. Close issue
+9. Close issue

 ## Explanation of folders/files